purduedb/knowledgecubes/README.md

 #### Dictionary Encoding

 KC requires that the dataset be dictionary encoded.
-The dictionary encoding allows adding resources (subjects or objects) as integers to the filters.
+The dictionary encoding allows adding resources (subjects or objects) as integers to the resources.

 ```bash
 java -cp target/uber-knowledgecubes-0.1.0.jar edu.purdue.knowledgecubes.DictionaryEncoderCLI -i [NT File] -o [Output File] -l [Local Path for the new store] -s space